bright/new-www/content/blog/hiring-software-development-agency-based-in-gdansk.md

 <center> Pictures from infoShare 2023 </center>

-## Studies show that people who live in Gdańsk are one of the happiest in Poland ☺️
+## Studies show that people who live in Gdansk are one of the happiest in Poland ☺️

 Gdansk citizens are one of the happiest in Poland according to studies conducted between 2021-2022 by [Otodom and ThinkCo](https://www.thefirstnews.com/article/gdynia-happiest-place-in-poland-says-new-report-revealing-countrys-most-and-least-satisfied-cities-32304).
 Only a nearby city Gdynia had the highest level of citizen’s happiness.